uli-heller/uli-javawrapper/README.md

     * Windows command line window: Execute `.\{name}.bat`
     * Windows desktop: Double-click on the bat file
 * Example: `ant http-cat` generates bin/http-cat.sh and bin/http-cat.bat
+    * Unix: `bin/http-cat.sh http://google.com`
+    * Windows: `bin\http-cat.bat http://google.com`
+    * Note-1: The sh/bat file is completely self-contained.
+It only depends on Java.
+Feel free to copy it to other systems and use it there, too.
+    * Note-2: Yes, the advantage of packaging it like this isn't very great.
+Look at the groovy example for a greater benefit!

 Groovy
 ------